-The various programs are tailored towards the high number of people in low-income ranges that need small-dollar loans to help them deal with a hardship.
+The various hardship loan programs near you are tailored towards the high number of people with low or limited incomes that need cash to help them deal with an emergency financial hardship.
 They also help serve individuals who do not even have a checking or savings account or that have very bad credit scores.
 The money can be used to pay for bills, education, to start a businesses, housing costs, but for shopping or other expenses.
-If they meet certain criteria that are set by the government and their lender, then they can get a loan.

 The goal of the government programs as well as its partners is to show low and moderate income Americans that there is a much less expensive alternative to high priced payday loans.
 This program can also assist consumers that either have no credit history or that have poor or even so called bad credit scores.
 It can also benefit lenders by bringing them new business in the form of customers seeking an affordable source of money.
 Find more details on microloans for female and minority owned businesses.

-If there is not a lender near you, then credit unions can be an alternative.
-Many of these non-profits also have information on loan programs that can help low income families or that can assist those borrowers with limited or no credit scores.
-A source of referrals is the National Credit Union Administration, and find a location here http://mapping.ncua.gov
+Many of the non-profit credit unions also have information on personal hardship loan programs that can help low income families or that can assist those borrowers with limited or no credit scores.
+A source of referrals is the National Credit Union Administration (NCUA), and find a location here at loans from credit unions.

-While it is possible for low income borrowers with bad credit to receive a low interest loan from a non-profit or charity organization, they are hard to get and the funds will come with restrictions.
-Most of the agencies will require the borrower to undergo extensive financial counseling.
+While it is possible for low income borrowers with bad credit to receive a low interest loan from a non-profit or charity organization (see lenders below), they are hard to get and the funds will come with restrictions.
+Most of the agencies will require the low income borrower to undergo extensive financial counseling.
 As one of the key goals is to improve the individual’s overall financial literacy and to get them back into the mainstream banking system.
-So this is generally required before any low interest rate loan is issued.
+So this is generally required before any low interest rate hardship loan is issued.